 The Nigeria Electrification Programme is fully aligned with the Rural Electrification Strategy and Implementation Plan and also supports the Power Sector Recovery Plan (2017-2021) objectives to increase private investment into the energy sector, including implementation of rural energy access and off grid/mini grid energy services.

-The programmes currently being implemented are: solar hybrid mini grids, Minimum Subsidy Tender for Solar Hybrid Mini Grid, Standalone Solar Home Systems for Households and MSMEs, Results Based Financing for Productive Appliances & Equipment, Energizing Education Programme II, Energizing Education Programme III, Technical Assistance and Capacity Building
+The programmes currently being implemented are: Solar Hybrid Mini Grids, Minimum Subsidy, Tender for Solar Hybrid Mini Grid, Standalone Solar Home Systems for Households and MSMEs, Results Based Financing for Productive Appliances & Equipment, Energizing Education Programme II, Energizing Education Programme III, Covid-19 & Beyond, Technical Assistance and Capacity Building